bconf-lang/bconf/SPEC.md

 // Given this non-array value: not_an_array = "hello"

-// INVALID: Cannot use an index accessor on a string not_an_array[0] = "H"
+// VALID: the previous value will be replaced with an array that has "H" at index 0 not_an_array[0] = "H"
 ```